-Under the Points Based System you can bring certain family members to the UK as your Student visa dependant if you meet the following criteria:
+Under the points based system, you can bring certain family members with you to the UK as your Student visa dependant, provided you meet the following criteria:

 - You are doing a postgraduate level course (RQF Level 7 or above) of nine months or longer at a Higher Education Institution with a track record of compliance, or;

 - You are financially sponsored by the government and your course is full-time and longer than six months, or;

 - You are a Doctorate Extension Scheme student, or;

 - Your current or most recent immigration permission was as a student on a full-time course lasting at least six months long, and all four bullet points below apply:

 - Your permission is current or expired no more than three months before this immigration application, and;